Shiyang-He/genomic.region.coverage/README.md

 can work.
 The input is a bam file.
 You will need to know which genomic reference is used and download its genome.size file, or use samtools to generate it from genome.fasta file.
-To find out which reference was used, use the command: samtools view -H, you will see the genomic build info.
+To find out which reference was used, use the command: samtools view -H input.bam , you will see the genomic build info.

 Stat region can be given in 4 ways (a bed file, a region, a gene, or nothing given which will compute the whole genome region)